-- 9.53 Where a regulated entity advertises a projected return on investment for a tracker bond, the value of that return must be expressed and shown as prominently as the equivalent compound annual rate. - 9.54 Where a regulated entity advertises a projected return on investment for a tracker bond, the advertisement must also include the value of the total return of all the combined parts of the tracker bond for the full term of the tracker bond and this must be expressed and shown as prominently as the equivalent compound annual rate.
+- 9.51 Where a regulated entity advertises a projected return on investment for a tracker bond, the regulated entity must ensure that the value of the projected return of that tracker bond is expressed and shown as prominently as the equivalent compound annual rate. - 9.52 Where a regulated entity advertises a projected return on investment for a tracker bond, where there are parts of that tracker bond invested separately, the regulated entity must ensure that the value of the return on the amount invested in each of the component parts of that tracker bond over the full term of the tracker bond is expressed and shown as prominently as the equivalent compound annual rate.